PROGRAM-IX/midifighting/README.md

 [U ][NA][NA][NA]
 ```
 For playing I hold it rotated about 45deg to the left, like a diamond with the Up button (36/low C) at the bottom.
 This is just my first layout, but it works fine so far.
 There is room to do the same arrangement of directions on the bottom row instead, if you want to have your wrists very close together, but I prefer to have them apart.
+As a note, LB/LT are usually not required in the typical fighting game layout, which suits me as I don't have anywhere logical to put them here.
+You could include them easily by adding more entries to the mapping.

 ### Other notes/improvements
 Most importantly: *feedback or PRs welcome!*